Treating

 Understanding Perimenopausal Symptoms and Treatment

-Some women experience perimenopause primarily as a reproductive change — irregular, heavier, or more painful periods — while others are dominated by vasomotor symptoms (hot flushes and night sweats), psychological symptoms (anxiety, mood swings), or musculoskeletal complaints (hip and joint pain).
-Many experience all of the above at different times.
+Others undergo a perimenopause that is mainly characterized by reproductive changes such as irregular, heavier or more painful periods whereas others are characterized by vasomotor symptoms (hot flushes and night sweats), psychological symptoms (anxiety, mood swings) or musculoskeletal symptoms (hip and joint pains).
+Most of them encounter all the above at one point or another.

 Treatment of Perimenopause: The Role of HRT

-Hormone replacement therapy remains the most clinically effective treatment for perimenopausal symptoms.
-The Australasian Menopause Society (AMS) supports the use of HRT for symptomatic women who do not have contraindications, particularly when started in the perimenopausal phase before full menopause is reached.
+Hormone replacement therapy is the most clinically effective in the treatment of perimenopausal symptoms.
+The Australasian Menopause Society (AMS) advocates HRT usage in symptomatic non-contraindicated women who begin taking HRT especially during the perimenopausal period when they have not attained full menopause.

 Treating Specific Perimenopausal Symptoms